 At a glance:

-What to expect: 1 virtual consultation via Zoom
+- What to expect: A virtual consultation via Zoom

 Once you have completed your diagnostic cycle and we have all of the necessary info, your doctor will sit down with you for a follow-up consultation.
-Together, you will decide if IVF is right for you, and if it is, she/he will customize a protocol to your needs.
+Together, you and your doctor will decide if IVF is right for you, and if it is, they will begin to customize your treatment protocol.

-This is a unique, carefully thought out "recipe" (medications, bloodwork and ultrasounds) that is very specific to YOU.
-You will follow your IVF protocol for several weeks, and we will carefully monitor you along the way.
+Your IVF protocol is a unique, carefully thought out "recipe" (medications, blood work, and ultrasounds) that is very specific to you and your medical history.
+You will follow this protocol for several weeks, and your team will carefully monitor you along the way.

 At a glance:

-Purpose: To enter IVF confidently with the necessary tools, expectations and skills.
+- Purpose: To enter IVF treatment with confidence

-What to expect: Paperwork, numerous phone calls and/or emails and video modules.
-The good news?
-You can do it all from your couch.
+- What to expect: Paperwork, phone calls and/or emails, and video modules

-Time: Well, it depends.
-But it typically takes days or weeks to regulate your natural hormones, sign all your consent forms, get insurance approval (if using insurance to pay for treatment), and watch all of your video modules.
+- Time: It depends!
+It typically takes days or weeks to regulate your natural hormones, sign all of your consent forms, get insurance approval (if using insurance to pay for treatment), and watch all of your educational video modules.

 After your follow-up consultation, your Care Team will help you get organized for your treatment cycle.
 In order to proceed with IVF, you will need to:

-These videos can be watched at your own pace, and in the comfort of your own home.
-You may find it helpful to have a friend or partner watch them with you, and if you want, you can watch them multiple times.
+The videos can be watched at your own pace, from the comfort of your own home.
+You may find it helpful to have a friend or partner watch them with you - if you want, you can even watch them multiple times.

-Once you have watched each of these videos, you will be prompted to complete your consents.
-We utilize an electronic signing program which allows you (and any partner involved) the ability to sign consents electronically and submit.
+Once you have watched each of the video modules, you will be prompted to complete your consent forms.
+We utilize an electronic signing program which allows you (and any partner involved) the ability to sign and submit consents electronically.

-Note: You will NOT be allowed to start treatment without signing those consents.
-We encourage you to complete ALL of these forms as soon as they are received to avoid delays.
+Note: You will not be allowed to start treatment without signing those consents.
+We encourage you to complete ALL forms as soon as they are received to avoid any delays.

 Wait, what about insurance?

 While you are watching your modules and completing your consents, your Insurance & Billing Advocate will be hard at work.
-They have the tricky task of getting insurance companies to approve treatments and medications.
-They work very closely with you so that you understand what you will have to pay along the way, with no unexpected surprises.
+They have the tricky task of getting insurance companies to approve the treatments and medications you need.
+They will work very closely with you so that you understand what you will have to pay along the way - no unexpected surprises.

 Meanwhile, your nurse will coach you on how and when to start medication that will appropriately "prep" you for a treatment cycle.
-Our first goal is to make sure that your naturally occurring hormones don’t interfere with the IVF medications.
+(Remember that our first goal is to make sure that your naturally occurring hormones don’t interfere with the IVF medications.)